ccxmIcal/Discord-Bot-Controlled-Backdoor/README.md

     4. In the terminat type: "pyinstaller -F client.pyw"
     5. Wait for it to compile and once it is done a new folder will appear named "dist" and inside it is located your executable.

-#               DISCLAIMER!!!
+#               LEGAL!!!

         UNDER NO CIRCUMSTANCES USE THIS FOR ILLEGAL THINGS.
-THIS IS SIMPLY A PROOF OF CONCENPT.
+THIS IS SIMPLY A PROOF OF CONCEPT.
+I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS SOFTWARE!!

 Also school just started for me so I won't have time to post so much anymore :(